-It is of no surprise, then, that the CVDRMP’s SRMR recommends removing the 1.4 A/R ratio from the Dairy General WDRs as a regulatory endpoint, in part owing to these imprecisions but also because dairies are not currently able to comply with it.
+It is of no surprise, then, that the CVDRMP’s SRMR recommends removing the 1.4 A/R ratio from the 2013 Dairy General WDRs as a regulatory endpoint, in part owing to these imprecisions but also because dairies are not currently able to comply with it.
+We do not agree that eliminating the use of the A/R ratio would be appropriate at this time, largely because we do not currently have a better accounting approach for estimating the amount of nitrogen that is applied to land and may reach groundwater.
+Rather, in Section III.A.5.f. we direct the Central Valley Water Board to continue the use of the A/R ratio approach, but to require dairies to utilize more precise methods to improve their direct measurements of both A and R, and to work with our staff to ensure that the A and R data is properly reported into our GeoTracker database.
+We also identify a new alternative approach for accounting for all nitrogen produced by a dairy and its disposition, which we refer to as the whole-farm nitrogen accounting approach, in Section III.A.4.
+We direct the Central Valley Water Board to develop this new approach.
+Depending on its efficacy and accuracy over time, it may either complement or replace the direct A and R measurement approach.

 Regarding the scale of nitrogen loading to groundwater due to land application practices, the CVDRMP’s SRMR recognizes that current economic, technical, and regulatory challenges associated with potential solutions to conduct land application in a way that would comply with water quality requirements, such as increasing manure exports off-dairy to other irrigated crops, or manure denitrification, do not currently exist at sufficient scale.

-The CVDRMP’s SRMR does not identify upgraded management practices that dairies could implement to meet the Groundwater Limitation within the Dairy General WDRs’ final compliance deadline, as required by Section M of the Dairy General WDRs.
+The CVDRMP’s SRMR does not identify upgraded management practices that dairies could implement to meet the Groundwater Limitation within the 2013 Dairy General WDRs’ final compliance deadline, as required by Section M of the 2013 Dairy General WDRs.
 Instead, its recommendations call for a staged strategy that prioritizes near-term efforts to be implemented, such as flow meters, improved sampling and reporting, and enhanced education on nitrogen use efficiency and planning.
-The CVDRMP’s SRMR reasons that no dairies in the region will be able to comply with the Groundwater Limitation until a significant and sustained collaborative effort among dairies, academia, government, and relevant industries coalesces to develop strategies to remove excess waste from dairies at the requisite scale.
+The CVDRMP’s SRMR reasons that no dairies in the region will be able to comply with the Groundwater Limitation until a significant and sustained collaborative effort among dairies, academia, government, and relevant industries coalesces to develop strategies to remove excess manure from dairies at the requisite scale.
 That effort would include research, development of markets for manure products, and incentive programs, along with other actions.

 CVDRMP’s Shift Away from Requirement to Implement the Groundwater Limitation within Ten Years

-This brings us to the second significant development that occurred after the Central Valley Water Board adopted the Dairy General WDRs that led the CVDRMP’s SRMR to shift away from recommending management practices that would comply with the Groundwater Limitation within ten years.
-In 2018, the Central Valley Water Board adopted amendments to its water quality control plans for the Sacramento River and San Joaquin River Basins and the Tulare Lake Basin (Basin Plans) to incorporate a Central Valley-wide Salt and Nitrate Control Program referred to as the “Central Valley Salinity Alternatives for Long-Term Sustainability” (CV-SALTS).
+This brings us to the second significant development that occurred after the Central Valley Water Board adopted the 2013 Dairy General WDRs that led the CVDRMP’s SRMR to shift away from recommending management practices that would comply with the Groundwater Limitation within ten years.
+In 2018, the Central Valley Water Board adopted amendments to its water quality control plans for the Sacramento River and San Joaquin River Basins and the Tulare Lake Basin (Basin Plans) to incorporate a Central Valley-wide Salt and Nitrate Control Program referred to as the “Central Valley Salinity Alternatives for Long-Term Sustainability” () (hereafter, CV-SALTS).